Replacing a damaged or destroyed vehicle after an accident

 Even if the accident was the fault of the other drive, you might find yourself without your only source of transportation.

-No Car Can Cost You Your Job
+Not Having A Car Can Cost You Your Job

 For many people, no car means no job.